Student Support Services & other ‘specialised' outdoor programming services provided to our WA schools

 “WHAT A WEEK we had with our delightful students!
 Hmm, the experiential learning model of ‘outdoor education’ and challenging outdoor adventure activities for our students?... well it’s got something to do with experiencing the challenge and the beauties of the great outdoors, both within a school group setting (as a TEAM) and also personally for each and every one of our students – they had no choice, I love it!
 They had to ‘survive’ (together) their own week long school camp and they did.

 Through all the challenges presented, every single one of our students (and teachers, I might add) were forced to dig deep within themselves to find the courage to take a risk, to take chances and to push themselves to unfathomable ‘new’ limits that were well and truly beyond our comfort zones – we survived!
 All of our desired outcomes were ALL achieved for our students.
 Thus all students were able to reap the great rewards of increasing their self-esteem and their resilience.

 In our school group’s situation the only way to survive was to learn to work together, by recognising and using each other’s strengths and accepting each other’s differences.
 The aspects of the week-long camp and all your activities that impressed upon me the most, was the challenge of surviving difficult times and how things can turn around so radically from a tough situation to an awesome experience all through the ‘change of direction’ of the wind and maybe even a little bit of work on the old attitude!
 We’ll be back next year with a new group of students!
 I just wanted to thank you personally, and also to all of your amazing team at WYLD!”
-(Tracey Miller – Retired School Chaplain, Eastern Hills Senior High School)
+(School Chaplain, Senior High School)